return42/sphkerneldoc/linux_src_doc/drivers/ata/libata-eh_c.rst

 Description
 -----------

      This function examines error ring of \ ``dev``\  and determines whether NCQ needs to be turned off, transfer speed should be stepped down, or falling back to PIO is necessary.

      ECAT_ATA_BUS    : ATA_BUS error for any command

      ECAT_TOUT_HSM   : TIMEOUT for any command or HSM violation for IO commands

      ECAT_UNK_DEV    : Unknown DEV error for IO commands

-ECAT_DUBIOUS\_\*  : Identical to above three but occurred while data transfer hasn't been verified.
+     ECAT_DUBIOUS_*  : Identical to above three but occurred while data transfer hasn't been verified.

      Verdicts are

      NCQ_OFF         : Turn off NCQ.

      SPEED_DOWN      : Speed down transfer speed but don't fall back to PIO.

      FALLBACK_TO_PIO : Fall back to PIO.

      Even if multiple verdicts are returned, only one action is taken per error.
-An action triggered by non-DUBIOUS errors clears ering, while one triggered by DUBIOUS\_\* errors doesn't.
+An action triggered by non-DUBIOUS errors clears ering, while one triggered by DUBIOUS_* errors doesn't.
      This is to expedite speed down decisions right after device is initially configured.

-The followings are speed down rules.  #1 and #2 deal with DUBIOUS errors.
+     The following are speed down rules.  #1 and #2 deal with DUBIOUS errors.

      1. If more than one DUBIOUS_ATA_BUS or DUBIOUS_TOUT_HSM errors
         occurred during last 5 mins, SPEED_DOWN and FALLBACK_TO_PIO.

      2. If more than one DUBIOUS_TOUT_HSM or DUBIOUS_UNK_DEV errors
         occurred during last 5 mins, NCQ_OFF.

      3. If more than 8 ATA_BUS, TOUT_HSM or UNK_DEV errors
         occurred during last 5 mins, FALLBACK_TO_PIO

      4. If more than 3 TOUT_HSM or UNK_DEV errors occurred
         during last 10 mins, NCQ_OFF.

      5. If more than 3 ATA_BUS or TOUT_HSM errors, or more than 6
         UNK_DEV errors occurred during last 10 mins, SPEED_DOWN.

 .. _`ata_eh_speed_down_verdict.locking`:

 LOCKING
 -------

      Inherited from caller.

 .. _`ata_eh_speed_down_verdict.return`:

 Return
 ------

-OR of ATA_EH_SPDN\_\* flags.
+     OR of ATA_EH_SPDN_* flags.

 .. _`ata_eh_speed_down`: